anoma/nspec/docs/system_architecture/state/resource_machine/data_structures/transaction.md

 A transaction is *executable* if it is valid and $\Delta_{tx}$ commits to the expected balancing value.

-## Transaction with Metadata

-Transaction with metadata is a data structure that contains a transaction, the executable part, and metadata used by actors to make more informed decisions and enforce some policies: $TransactionWithMetadata = (Transaction, Metadata)$.

-Architecture-level $Metadata$ components:

-- $\Phi: PREF$ where $PREF = TX \rightarrow [0, 1]$ is a preference function that takes a transaction as input and outputs a normalised value in the interval $[0,1]$ that reflects the users' satisfaction with the given transaction.
-For example, a user who wants to receive at least $q=5$ of resource of kind A for a fixed amount of resource of kind B might set the preference function to implement a linear function that returns $0$ at $q=5$ and returns $1$ at $q = q_{max} = |\mathbb{F}_q| - 1$.
-- $IFCPredicate: TX \rightarrow ExternalIdentity \rightarrow \mathbb{F}_2$ is a predicate that specifies the transaction visibility.

-A concrete resource machine instantiation might require more $Metadata$ components.

-#### Information flow control

-The transaction visibility specified by the $IFCPredicate$ describes what parties are and are not allowed to process the transaction.
-In the current version it is assumed that every node is following the policy and enforcing the conditions specified by the predicate.

-In principle, the information flow predicate can be arbitrary as long as it satisfies the defined signature, but for now we define a set of allowed options to instantiate the IFC predicate as $BasePredicate: BaseData \rightarrow IFCPredicate$, where $BaseData$ can be:

-- $AllowAny$ - always returns 1
-- $AllowOnly (Set\ ExternalIdentity)$ - returns 1 for the specified set of identities
-- $RequireShielded (Set\ Hash)$ - returns 1 if the transaction does not contain the specified set of hashes in its fields
-- $And (Set\ Predicate)$ - returns 1 when all the specified predicates (instantiated by one of the base predicates) are satisfied
-- $Or (Set\ Predicate)$ - returns 1 when at least one of the specified predicates (instantiated by one of the base predicates) is satisfied

-#### Composing transactions with metadata

-When transactions with $Metadata$ are composed, transactions are composed according to the [transaction composition rules](./transaction.md#composition), and $MetaData$ fields are composed as follows:

-- $\Phi_{tx} = G(\Phi_1, \Phi_2)$, where $G: PREF \times PREF \rightarrow PREF$, and $G$ is a preference function composition function
-- $IFCPredicate_{tx} = IFCPredicate_1 \wedge IFCPredicate_2$

 ## Transaction function

 A transaction function is a function that outputs a transaction: $TransactionFunction: () \rightarrow Transaction$.